peterjmarko/llm-narrative-framework/docs/TESTING.template.md

 **PowerShell Wrappers**

-`new_experiment.ps1`                    `N/A`           PENDING.
-Will be validated by the planned integration test harness
+`new_experiment.ps1`                    `N/A`           COMPLETE.
+Validated by Layer 4 integration test which exercises
-                                                        for the experiment lifecycle.
+                                                        the full experiment creation workflow in an isolated sandbox.

-`audit_experiment.ps1`                  `N/A`           PENDING.
-Will be validated by the planned integration test harness
+`audit_experiment.ps1`                  `N/A`           COMPLETE.
+Validated by Layer 4 integration test which exercises
-                                                        for the experiment lifecycle.
+                                                        experiment auditing with 4 distinct corruption scenarios.

-`fix_experiment.ps1`                    `N/A`           PENDING.
-Will be validated by the planned integration test harness
+`fix_experiment.ps1`                    `N/A`           COMPLETE.
+Validated by Layer 4 integration test which exercises
-                                                        for the experiment lifecycle.
+                                                        experiment repair workflows including config restoration.

 `compile_study.ps1`                     `N/A`           PENDING.
 Will be validated by the planned integration test harness
                                                         for study compilation.